veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-1.md

 # 3. Provisioning a CA and Generating TLS Certificates

-It is a good practice to setup encrypted communication between the components of K8s.
+It is a good practice to set up encrypted communication between the components of K8s.
 In this section we will create public key certificates and private keys for below components using CloudFlare's PKI toolkit as we downloaded earlier.(Know more about [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure))
 1. admin user
 2. kubelet
 3. kube-controller-manager